Glenda & Lila

 December 25, 1956 – March 25, 2025

 Lila was born on Christmas Day to Lester and Janette Braun in Port Arthur, Texas.
-She was working as a surgical nurse at Arlington Memorial Hospital when she met Ron while he was playing in a racquetball tournament in Arlington.
-Their family consists of two wonderful children: their son Aaron, his wife Amberley, their daughter Shannon, her husband Jon, and precious daughter, Hannah.
+She was working as a surgical nurse at Arlington Memorial Hospital when she and Ron met while he was playing in a racquetball tournament in Arlington.
+Their family consists of two wonderful children: their son, Aaron married to his wife, Amberley, their daughter Shannon, married to her husband, Jon, and their precious daughter, Hannah.
 Aaron is a successful data analyst, Amberley a talented graphic designer, Shannon a vocalist and worship leader, and Jon is a successful music producer.
-Lila and Ron always believed their family is their greatest treasure.
+Lila and Ron always believed that their love for each other, the love for their family, and their relationship with God were their greatest treasures.
 Lila loved spending time with her family, being active in church and Bible Studies, spending time in her garden, and raising butterflies and purple martin birds.

 Lila’s career path was anything but conventional.
 Following their marriage in 1982, Ron asked Lila to help fulfill his dream of locating and buying an old historical home and restoring it as he had done for his clients through his family's building business.
 Lila and Ron spent their first year of marriage working nights and weekends restoring the old home, and when it was completed, the home was awarded “Revitalized Home of the Year” by the Fort Worth Board of Realtors.
 The home was sold immediately by the realtor who offered the opportunity for the award, and Ron and Lila realized she had a true gift for the design-build process.
 Lila started working with some of the Fred Parker Company clients when the company was asked to give a presentation of their work at the Woman’s Club of Fort Worth.
 A lady in the audience took a special interest in Lila and asked the company and Lila to look at some major renovations they were planning for their home.
 It was an 8000 sq. ft estate on eight acres, and it was to become Lila’s first Designer Show Home.
 She was featured as the interior designer in two rooms the company built.
 Lila continued her nursing career while raising a family.